sandiegopython/logos/README.rst

 The Python logo is a trademark of the Python Software Foundation.
 The `Python community website`_ contains the full terms and conditions for using the logo.
+The combination of Python's logo on the surfboard is approved by the PSF.

 .. _Python community website: http://www.python.org/community/logos/